wavefrontHQ/docs/pages/doc/logging_log_browser.md

 1. Click the minus (-) icon or one of the preset time windows (e.g. 30m) to zoom out.
     ![a screenshot with the zoom out options highlighted with a red box](images/logging_histogram_zoom_out.png)

-## Customize the Log Data Table
+## Customize the Log Details Table

-The logs data table has the **Timestamp**, **Source**, and **Message** columns by default.
-Follow these steps to add columns with additional log data.
+The log details table has the **Timestamp**, **Source**, and **Message** columns by default.
+Follow these steps to add columns.

 1. Click the add columns icon in the top left of the table.
     ![a screenshot of the table with the add column button highlighted](images/logging_log_table_add_column.png)
 1. Select the columns that you want to add.
-The options you see are the tags you defined when sending the data to Tanzu Observability.
+The options you see are the tags you defined during log shipper configuration.

-Here's an example that shows how to add the **tag** column.
+Here's an example that shows how to add the **tag** column to the table.

 ![a screenshot of the add column options.](images/logging_log_table_select_columns.png)